You may be wondering how to start an online marketplace.

-So, you have an idea for a service marketplace that you think people need.
-But, how do you create more demand around this type of marketplace to get people excited?
+How do you create more demand around your marketplace to get people excited?

-Here are just a few examples of ways to build demand around your service marketplace:
+Here are just a few ways to build demand around your service marketplace:

 By positioning a marketplace as a community and not just another business, it makes potential customers feel like they are a part of something bigger.